unumux/willow/README.md

 ### Customize the Bootstrap Grid

 **Willow** takes the bootstrap breakpoint, container width and gutter values as they come.
-If you want to update these checkout the section on [customizing the grid](#so-you-need-to-change-the-grid).
+If you want to update these checkout the [Bootstrap Docs](https://v4-alpha.getbootstrap.com/layout/grid/#customizing-the-grid) and our section on [customizing the grid](#so-you-need-to-change-the-grid).

 ### Willow's Bootstrap Customization